Surface-supplied diving: Breathing apparatus

-Lightweight demand helmets
+Helmets

 Lightweight demand helmets are rigid structures which fully enclose the head of the diver and supply breathing gas "on demand".
-The flow of gas from the supply line is activated by inhalation reducing the pressure in the helmet to slightly below ambient, and a diaphragm in the demand valve senses this pressure difference and moves a lever to open the valve to allow breathing gas to flow into the helmet.
-This flow continues until the pressure inside the helmet again balances the ambient pressure and the lever returns to the shut position.
+The flow of gas from the supply line is activated by inhalation reducing the pressure in the helmet to slightly below ambient, and a diaphragm in the demand valve uses this pressure difference to open the valve allowing breathing gas to flow into the helmet until the pressure inside the helmet again balances the ambient pressure and the lever returns to the shut position.
 This is exactly the same principle as used for scuba demand valves, and in some cases the same components are used.
 Sensitivity of the lever can often be adjusted by the diver by turning a knob on the side of the demand valve.

-Lightweight demand helmets are available in open circuit systems (used when breathing standard air) and closed circuit (reclaim) systems (which may be used in order to reduce costs when breathing mixed gas such as heliox and trimix: the exhaled gas is returned to the surface, scrubbed of carbon dioxide, re-oxygenated, and returned to the diver).
+Lightweight demand helmets are available in open circuit systems which exhaust to the surrounding water, used when breathing standard air or nitrox, and closed circuit (reclaim) systems used to reduce costs when breathing mixed gas with a large helium fraction. the exhaled gas is returned to the surface through a reclaim valve, a type of back-pressure regulator in the helmet, via the umbilical, scrubbed of carbon dioxide, filtered of odour and micro-organisms, re-oxygenated, and recompressed to storage.

-The helmet may be of metal or reinforced plastic composite (GRP), and is either connected to a neck dam or clamped directly to a drysuit.
-The neck dam is the lower part of the helmet, which seals against the neck of the diver in the same way that the neck seal of a dry suit works.
-Neck dams may have neoprene or latex seals, depending on diver preference.
+The helmet shell may be of metal or reinforced plastic composite (GRP), and is either connected to a neck dam or clamped directly to a drysuit.
+The neck dam is on the lower part of the helmet, which seals around the neck of the diver in the same way as the neck seal of a dry suit.
 Attachment to the neck dam is critical to diver safety and a reliable locking mechanism is needed to ensure that it is not inadvertently released during a dive.
-When using a dry suit, the neck dam may be permanently omitted and the lower part of the helmet assembly attached directly to the suit.